EndPointCorp/end-point-blog/2011/09/06/ruby-on-rails-performance-overview.html.md

 ### Rails Low Level Caching

 Next up, there were several opportunities through the site to use Rails low level caching.
-Here's one example of a simple use of Rails low level caching, which pulls a list of products that the user has owner or creator rights to:
+Here’s one example of a simple use of Rails low level caching, which pulls a list of products that the user has owner or creator rights to:

 ```ruby
 class User < ActiveRecord::Base